satellite-image-deep-learning/techniques/README.md

 * [NumpyTiles](https://github.com/planetlabs/numpytiles-spec) -> a specification for providing multiband full-bit depth raster data in the browser
 * [Zarr](https://zarr.readthedocs.io/en/stable/) -> Zarr is a format for the storage of chunked, compressed, N-dimensional arrays.
 Zarr depends on NumPy

-## Image handling and manipulation packages
+## Image handling, manipulation & dataset creation
 * [Pillow is the Python Imaging Library](https://pillow.readthedocs.io/en/stable/) -> this will be your go-to package for image manipulation in python
 * [opencv-python](https://github.com/opencv/opencv-python) is pre-built CPU-only OpenCV packages for Python
 * [kornia](https://github.com/kornia/kornia) is a differentiable computer vision library for PyTorch, like openCV but on the GPU.
 Perform image transformations, epipolar geometry, depth estimation, and low-level image processing such as filtering and edge detection that operate directly on tensors.